DenverPowershellers/MeetingNotes/04.01.19-PowerShell+IoT/PITCHME.md

 - Introduction.
 - PowerShell IoT vs Windows IoT Core.
-- The modules
+- The modules.
 - The Bosch BME280
-- Roles.

 ---

 ### PowerShell IoT

+PowerShell IoT is still in Preview.
+What we do today is all just fo fun!

 > A PowerShell module for interacting with hardware sensors and devices using common protocols: GPIO, I2C & SPI.